Princeton-LSI-ResearchComputing/tracebase/DEVELOPMENT.md

       - Numeric values that have long decimal strings should be formatted with a tooltip like this: `<p title="{{ rec.longval }}">{{ rec.longval|floatformat:4 }}</p>`
       - Name fields should be linked to their details page using their ID, e.g. `<a href="{% url 'peakgroup_detail' pg.id %}">{{ pg.name }}</a>`

-4. `DataRepo/templates/downloads/<format name>.tsv`
+4. `DataRepo/templates/downloads/<format name>_{colheads,row}.tsv`
-   - Copy `DataRepo/templates/downloads/peakgroups.tsv` to a new file with a name that indicates the format (e.g., same name as in step 3 with a different extension) and edit as you wish, following these guidelines:
+   - Copy `DataRepo/templates/downloads/peakgroups_colheads.tsv` and `DataRepo/templates/downloads/peakgroups_row.tsv` to new files with a name that indicates the format (e.g., same name as in step 3 with a different extension) and edit as you wish, following these guidelines:
       - If a field's path includes a many-to-many relationship, e.g. `models.ManyToManyField`
          - A nested `for` loop will be necessary in the template, e.g. `{% for study in pg.msrun.sample.animal.studies.all %}`.
          - Each nested loop must maintain a `keeping` dict and conditionally include a row based on the value of `keeping.keep`.